TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Fixing akimbo and the flipping system
+	- Sometimes only the weapon might be inside the same hand
+	- But sometimes the whole weapon placement might need to be flipped because we're holding it in a secondary hand
+		- which is when torso offsets are flipped
+	- For flipping the second weapon in akimbo, we don't flip entire torso offset
+		- Torso offset is intact, we only flip the anchor and further down the weapon attachments
+	- For such complexity, it makes sense for direct attachment offset to manage flipping
+		- just it needs to communicate that the geometry itself is to be flipped
+		- for now we only need to fix it here
+	- We'll need to overhaul the animation frames to remove the need for this crappy logic code

+- Looks like the proper thing to do for direct_attachment_offset is to
+	- In case of a torso attachment, return an attachment_offset that considers flipping intricacies of the torso
+		- Like reloading, secondary hand flipping etc
+	- However to return an offset for a mag, it needs to know if the weapon itself is flipped and thus recalculate
+		- So it would be better if it just returned a raw offset for non-torso attachment
+		- but we have to take it into account
+	- In case of a weapon attachment or later, return raw
+	- We need a general approach for the collision connection

 - Update server

 - Use ESC to close the rcon please